ederoyd46/qif-converter/README.md

 # QIF Converter

-This project is a Go-based application for converting QIF ([Quicken Interchange Format](https://en.wikipedia.org/wiki/Quicken_Interchange_Format)) files.
+This project is a Go-based application for converting QIF ([Quicken Interchange Format](https://en.wikipedia.org/wiki/Quicken_Interchange_Format)) files to JSON.

 Currently only exported qif files from Homebank are supported.
 But it should work to some degree with any qif file.